 Before revoking your consent, it is important to consider whether you are truly making the best possible choice for yourself and your baby.
 Remember that feelings of grief, loss and doubt are completely normal and to be expected, especially immediately after placement.

 If you are considering withdrawing your consent, talk with your adoption specialist or legal counsel.
 They can help you determine whether you are just experiencing a normal moment of difficulty, or whether adoption truly is not the right choice for you.
-They can also assist you in exploring your options and beginning the legal process to revoke consent, if you decide that is what you need to do.
+They can also assist you in exploring your options, explaining how to get your child back after adoption and beginning the legal process to revoke consent, if you decide that is what you need to do.